Safety and Loss Prevention

 MAQ Compliance Strategies

 MAQ Compliance can be achieved in a number of ways.
 The most common solutions are outlined below.
-Often, a combination of approaches is ideal for Chemical Inventory Owners.
+Often, a combination of approaches is ideal for chemical owners.
+The MAQ Taskforce Report also includes a comprehensive Toolbox of Solutions in Appendix C, which can complement these approaches.

 Reduction in Chemical Inventory

-The most obvious method for achieving MAQ Compliance is to dispose of unwanted or older chemicals.
+The most common method for achieving MAQ Compliance is to remove unwanted or older chemicals.
 When chemical inventories are regularly updated and reviewed, this can be streamlined by identifying containers that are expired, damaged, or rarely used.
 Consider disposing of duplicate chemicals to maintain a smaller number of chemicals on hand.
 Transition to purchasing smaller container sizes more frequently rather than stockpiling bulk quantities.
+See Waste Removal and Disposal.

 Storing Materials in "Approved" Storage

 Most hazardous materials qualify for a storage “bonus” when the containers in that hazard class are stored within approved storage cabinets.
-MAQs can be doubled for many hazardous materials when the containers are stored within approved storage.
+MAQs can be doubled for many hazardous materials when they are stored within approved storage.
 Appropriate storage is dependent on the material.
-Campus Fire Marshals can provide materials-specific guidance.
+The CFM can provide materials specific guidance.

 Utilizing Stock Rooms

-For some campus departments, there is a central stock room containing commonly used chemicals.
-Consider maintaining smaller quantities of chemicals within labs, using them up completely (and disposing of), and ordering from the stock room when needed.
+Some campus departments or locations maintain a central stockroom which contains commonly used chemicals.
+Chemical users can consider maintaining smaller quantities of chemicals within labs, using them up completely (and disposing of), and ordering from the stockroom when needed.
+Departments or locations can consider developing a Re-Use facility that maintains a fairly broad selection of specialty chemicals which can be accessed by multiple researchers.

 Moving Chemicals to a Different Location